-takers • (g) Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member. - I (h) Number of employees having received a variab remuneration award during the financial year. le N/A Number and total amount of guaranteed bonuses awarde during the financial year. ed 02 Festival Bonus & Pohela Boisakh Bonus for employee (Total amount BDT: 11.63 Million) Number and total amount of sign-on awards made during the financial year.
+takers • (g) Number of meetings held by the main body overseeing remuneration during the financial year and remuneration paid to its member. (h) Number of employees having received a variable remuneration award during the financial year. le N/A Number and total amount of guaranteed bonuses awarde during the financial year. ed 02 Festival Bonus & Pohela Boisakh Bonus for employee (Total amount BDT: 11.17 Million) Number and total amount of sign-on awards made during the financial year.
 Nil Number and total amount of severance payments mad during the financial year. le Nil (i) Total amount of outstanding deferred remuneration, split into cash, shares and sharelinked instruments and other forms.
-Cash Shares Share-linked instruments Other forms BDT in Million Nil Nil Nil Nil Total amount of deferred remuneration paid out in the financial year. ne Nil (j) Breakdown of amount of remuneration awards for the final ancial year to show: BDT in Million fixed and variable. deferred and non-deferred. different forms used (cash, shares and share linked instruments, other forms).
-20.07 Nil Nil (k) Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
+Cash Charles Cash Shares Share-linked instruments Other forms BDT in Million Nil Nil Nil Nil Total amount of deferred remuneration paid out in the financial year. ne Nil (j) Breakdown of amount of remuneration awards for the final ancial year to show: BDT in Million fixed and variable. deferred and non-deferred. different forms used (cash, shares and 23.97 Nil share linked instruments, other forms).
+Nil (k) Quantitative information about employees' exposure to shares or performance units) and explicit adjustments downward revaluations of awards) of deferred remunerations s (e.g. clawbacks or similar reversals or Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and/or implicit adjustments.
 Not applicable Total amount of reductions during the financial year due to ex post explicit adjustments.
 Not applicable Total amount of reductions during the financial year due to ex post implicit adjustments.
-Not applicable 1
+Not applicable · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · ·